onecommons/unfurl/_sources/tosca.rst.txt

      repository: tosca-community-contributions

   node_types:
-     # ... see the "entity types” section below
+     # ... see the "types” section below

   topology_template:
      # ... see the “topology_templates” section below